China tour agency says won’t take more US tourists to NKorea

 - In Lacey, a Washington mom grapples with baby’s Zika-caused birth defects VIEW

+Warmbier was among the estimated 5,000 non-Chinese who visit North Korea every year on packages that often include trips to Pyongyang, the capital, as well as the demilitarized zone separating the two Koreas, Mount Paektu and sometimes the Masik ski resort.
+Americans comprise about a fifth of all non-Chinese tourists to North Korea, tour operators say.

+Young Pioneer Tours, which was founded by British expatriate Gareth Johnson, said that it was denied any opportunity to meet with Warmbier after his detention, and that the way it was handled was “appalling.”

-“There has still been almost no information disclosed about his period in detention,” the company said in its statement.
-“Considering these facts and this tragic outcome we will no longer be organizing tours for US citizens to North Korea.”
+“There has still been almost no information disclosed about his period in detention,” the company said in its Facebook statement.
+“Considering these facts and this tragic outcome we will no longer be organizing tours for U.S. citizens to North Korea.”

 The travel agency specializes in North Korea tours and is based in the central Chinese city of Xi’an.
+It also offers tours to Iran, Turkmenistan and the Chernobyl nuclear disaster site in Ukraine, among other locations.

 Warmbier was sentenced to 15 years in prison with hard labor, convicted of subversion after he tearfully confessed he had tried to steal a North Korean propaganda banner.